 This page has information on talking about how chemotherapy can affect your sex life.
-There is information about
+It includes

-If you are worried that chemotherapy might affect your sex life, it is important to talk to your doctor or clinical nurse specialist before your treatment starts.
+If you are worried that chemotherapy might affect your sex life, it is important to talk to your doctor or cancer specialist nurse before your treatment starts.
 They will be able to tell you